benyamxn/persian-latex/README.md

 	% problem
 \end{prob}
 ```
-The document will automatically start enumerating the problems, starting at 1; Problem number increases each time you use the `prob` environment.
+The template will automatically start enumerating the problems, starting at 1; Problem number increases each time you use the `prob` environment.
 You can also have a problem with your desired number by using `probnum`:
 ```Latex
 \begin{probnum}{--num--}